Are you on the lookout for the best dog food for picky eaters?

 These proteins can contain most things that we wouldn’t normally think of as consumable, such as large amounts of unhealthy animal fats, skin, internal organs, feathers, hoofs, ears, eyes, etc.

-Not a pretty picture, and such ingredients have almost no nutritional value for your pet, and is hard for him to digest.
+Not a pretty picture, and such ingredients have almost no nutritional value for your pet and are hard for him to digest.

-As my mother always says, ‘you get what you pay for’, and dog food is no exception.
+My mother always says, ‘you get what you pay for,’ and dog food is no exception.

-Low price dog food is most often made cheaply, which means that the manufacturer cuts costs in order to make a profit.
+Low price dog food is most often made cheaply, which means that the manufacturer cuts costs to make a profit.

 Since dog food is sold by weight, fillers with nearly no nutritional value are used to bulk it out.
 But what exactly are these fillers?

-These fillers mostly do not form a natural part of a dog’s diet, and their digestive systems have to work overtime in order to try and digest them.
+These fillers mostly do not form a natural part of a dog’s diet, and their digestive systems have to work overtime to try and digest them.

-Not only can this lead to digestive problems such as bloating, diarrhoea, vomiting, and gas, but it can also cause the build up of harmful toxins and chemicals in the body, resulting in associated risks of cancers and other diseases.
+Not only can this lead to digestive problems such as bloating, diarrhea, vomiting, and gas, but it can also cause the build-up of harmful toxins and chemicals in the body, resulting in associated risks of cancers and other diseases.